Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Impossibility of Teleporting a Quantum State from CR to CTC

-\emph{Remark 2.} We have discussed a method of creating entanglement between a CR system and a CTC above Theorem 4.1, by using entanglement between two CR systems.
-Theorem 4.1 states that the entanglement between the two CR systems can exist only if the premises of the theorem are not satisfied.
+\begin{remark} We have discussed a method of creating entanglement between a CR system and a CTC, above Theorem \ref{thm-no-entanglement1}.
+Theorem \ref{thm-no-entanglement1} states that entanglement between a CR system and a CTC can exist only if the premises of this theorem are not satisfied.
+Similarly, Theorem \ref{thm-no-entanglement2} states that the entanglement between the two CR systems can exist only if the premises of the theorem are not satisfied. \end{remark}

 \textbf{No Teleportation of Quantum States from CR to CTC}:\\

 Assuming that creation of an entangled state between a CR system and a CTC is possible, a next question is whether the same can be put to use.
 In particular, can we use the entangled state to teleport quantum information from the CR system to the CTC.
 The following result on teleportation is actually independent of whether the shared state is entangled or not.\\